-TULSA, Okla. -- The Department of Justice has announced a settlement with Oral Roberts University in which the school will pay more than $300,000 to resolve whistleblower allegations that it broke federal law in the way it paid a recruiting company.
+TULSA, Okla. -- The Department of Justice announced a settlement Wednesday with Oral Roberts University, saying the evangelical school will pay more than $300,000 to resolve whistleblower allegations that it broke federal law in the way it compensated a recruiting company.

-Federal prosecutors said Wednesday the private, Christian university in Tulsa paid recruiter Joined Inc. with a share of tuition from students who enrolled, in violation of incentive compensation law on admissions and recruitment.
+Federal prosecutors said the university in Tulsa paid recruiter Joined Inc. with a share of tuition from students who enrolled, in violation of incentive compensation law on admissions and recruitment.

-The university admits no wrongdoing in paying the settlement and denied the allegations in a statement.
+The university admits no wrongdoing in paying the settlement and denies the allegations.

 Joined Inc. co-owner Maurice Shoe will receive $45,000 through a provision of the law that allows whistleblowers to receive a share of money recovered.

-Shoe filed suit in federal court in South Carolina, where he settled similar claims with North Greenville University.
+Shoe filed suit in federal court in South Carolina, where he settled similar claims with North Greenville University for $2.5 million.

 U.S. Attorney Sherri A. Lydon for the District of South Carolina said higher education should prioritize students' educational interests, not school or recruiters' financial interests.